 Zachary Delcambre, Psy.D.

 Zac joined the Center in 2014.
-He has a B.A. in Psychology, Spanish, and International Affairs at the University of New Hampshire (NH).
-He also received his M.A. in psychology from Williams James College (MA) where he is currently a 4th year student in the Doctoral program.
-Zac’s professional interests include working with substance disorders, utilizing motivational interviewing, as well as serving underserved populations.
-In addition to university students, he has worked with members of Latina/o community and military veterans.
+He has a B.A. in Psychology, Spanish, and International Affairs from the University of New Hampshire.
+He earned a M.A. in clinical psychology from Williams James College where he is currently a fourth-year student in the doctoral program.
+Zac’s professional interests include working with substance-related disorders, motivational interviewing, as well as serving underserved populations.
+In addition to university students, he has worked with members of the Latina/o community and with military veterans.
 In his free time, Zac likes to be outdoors, play music, and spend time with his dog Mauro.

 Alison joined the Center in 2015.
 She has a B.A. in Middle Eastern studies and political science from St. Olaf College.
 Alison earned a M.A. in psychology from William James College where she is currently a fourth-year student in the doctoral program.
 Her professional interests include trauma, anxiety, gender and sexual identity, promoting strengths, cross-cultural counseling, and relational issues.
 Alison enjoys hiking, traveling, and spending time with friends and family.